franciscoctavares/linsolve/README.md

 ## Currently working on
 * Cli basics(including the use of [Tabulate](https://github.com/p-ranav/tabulate?tab=readme-ov-file) for formatting output into tables, when appropriate)
-* Benchmarking code to compare performance of different combinations of exploration and branching strategies
+* Optimizing memory usage(reducing copying) to increase performance

 ## Planned Features
 * More branching/exploration strategies